damiankaplon/ProjektowanieAplikacji/README.md

 # ProjektowanieAplikacji
 "App" made for school reason.
-Project is basically made to pass the subject.
+Project is basically made to pass the semester.
 It use old technologies, required by the lecturer

 # requirements
 <ul>